Rahulkamble01/tshell/Readme.md

 3. You will find your dist file created in the folder:
    `D:\tshell-project\tShell\ui\tshell`
 4. Inside dist you will find Index.html having base-href as the name you have given.
-5. Now again open winSCP and drag and drop this dist file on Right hand side.
+5. Now again open winSCP.exe and drag and drop this dist file on Right hand side.
 6. In the folder:`/opt/apache-tomcat-8.0.36/webapps`
 7. In the same way as you have done with your WAR file.
 8. Your angular part will get deployed on server.